 Your company has been sued for wrongful death.
 The suit was filed after a vehicle owned by your company was involved in an auto accident.
 The accident resulted in the death of another driver.
 What is wrongful death?
 Is a wrongful death claim covered by a liability policy?
 This article will answer those questions.

 A wrongful death action may be filed after a criminal trial.
 To win a criminal conviction, prosecutors must prove that a defendant is guilty beyond a reasonable doubt.
 The requirements are lower in a civil court.
 To win a civil trial, a plaintiff must show that the defendant is liable based on a preponderance of the evidence.
-Thus, a defendant may be found liable in a civil trial even if he or she was exonerated in a criminal trial.
+Thus, a defendant may be found liable in a civil trial even if they were exonerated in a criminal trial.

 Who Can Sue